 Is there any good news beyond the basic “288 wins and first UCL comeback kid” narrative?
 The answer is “yes.”
 There is one sabermetric formula that shows that John might have been underrated for all of his years.
 If you’re a WAR skeptic, this is going to frustrate you and add fodder to the argument that WAR is a waste of time.
 If you’re a believer or at least believe that it has value if you attempt to understand why the numbers are what they are, you’ll get it but might still be exasperated.

-When it comes to WAR (Wins Above Replacement), the three major sabermetric websites (Baseball Reference, FanGraphs and Baseball Prospectus) calculate it differently.
+When it comes to WAR (Wins Above Replacement), the two major sabermetric websites (Baseball Reference and FanGraphs) calculate it differently.
 This can be highly annoying.
-A pitcher has the same number of wins or ERA or strikeouts no matter where you look but his WAR is different depending on the formulas created by the highly intelligent people who have created them on those sites.
+A pitcher has the same number of wins or ERA or strikeouts no matter where you look, but his WAR is different depending on the formulas created by the highly intelligent people who created them on those sites.

-One of those three sites (FanGraphs), gives John a 79.6 WAR.
-That’s the 21st highest total in baseball history, behind 18 Hall of Famers, Roger Clemens and Curt Schilling.
+One of those two sites (FanGraphs) gives John a 79.6 WAR.
+That’s the 23rd-highest total in baseball history, behind 18 Hall of Famers, Clemens, Curt Schilling, and Verlander.
 FanGraphs uses a formula closely tied to FIP (Fielding Independent Pitching), a statistic that measures a pitcher’s ability at getting strikeouts and preventing walks, hit batsmen and home runs.
-The formula is deliberately agnostic as to what happens when the ball is put in play and fielders have to do something, hence “Fielding Independent Pitching.”
+The formula is deliberately agnostic as to what happens when the ball is put in play, and fielders have to do something, hence “Fielding Independent Pitching.”

-Here is how the three sites rank John in their WAR calculations:
+Here is how the twosites rank John in their WAR calculations:

 However, John’s unusually high ground-ball rate also helps explain the fWAR/bWAR differential.
 John had more unearned runs allowed than most other pitchers because he gave his fielders more opportunities to make errors.
 The bWAR calculation takes unearned runs into account.